Hiking in Switzerland to the Aiguilles Rouges hut

 You can make a detour to the Tête du Tronc (about 20 min round trip), where you have the aerial views of the turquoise waters of the little Lac Bleu.

 The hut is now visible.
-After a small passage, exposed and secured by chains and some scree, a final climb brings us to the Aiguilles Rouges hut sitting on the rocky slopes.
+After a small passage, exposed and secured by chains, and some scree, a final climb brings us to the Aiguilles Rouges hut sitting on the rocky slopes.

 Aiguilles Rouges Hut

-We have impressed ourselves by ascending to 2’810m metres and arriving well in advance for dinner time.
+We have impressed ourselves ascending to 2’810m metres and arriving well in advance for a dinner time.
 Up here, it’s still sunny and warm, and the wine enjoyed outside in this sublime setting left us with unforgettable memories.

 The place is indeed splendid!
 The Aiguilles Rouges hut sits at the foot of a spectacular chain of peaks known as the Aiguilles Rouges d’Arolla.
 The stone-made high-altitude hut, built in 1948 and upgraded since then, is very charming, and the views across the valley are fantastic!